Jeulia Jewelry Review: Does it Live Up to the Hype?

 What products does Jeulia Jewelry sell?

-Jeulia Jewelry store sells a variety of beautiful ring selections, including engagement rings, wedding rings, sets, promise rings, special style rings, earrings, necklaces, bracelets, and charms, as well as custom options.
+Jeulia Jewelry is a jewelry store that sells a variety of gorgeous ring selections, including engagement rings, wedding rings, sets, promise ring models with different gemstones, special style rings, elegant earrings, necklaces, bracelets, and charms, as well as custom options.

 - Shapes include marquise, oval, pear, princess, radiant, round, trillion, cushion, Asscher, emerald, and heart.

 - Over eighty-three percent of options are diamond white.
-There are a few options for other colors such as sapphire (including white sapphire), ruby, emerald, pink, aquamarine, and fuschia.
-The focus seems to be on substituting for diamond.
+There are a few options for other colors such as sapphire (including white sapphire), ruby, emerald, pink, aquamarine, and Fuschia.
+The focus seems to be on substituting for diamonds.

 - Styles are fairly modern.
 The majority of styles fall under one of these categories: side stones; vintage; halo; and intertwined twist.
 There are also some options for art deco; flowers; milgrain, and others.